Support of a new language?

 SPPAS can work on any audio file in length, as soon as the computer has enough memory.

-When a token is missing of the pronunciation dictionary, SPPAS tries to phonetize by analogy with other entries of the dictionary and this warning message occurs.
-If the proposed phonetization is appropriate, you can just ignore it.
-If not, you can edit the dictionary, add the right one then perform again the phonetization.
-See Chapter 3, Section 5 for details, and the section of the language of chapter 4.
+When a token is missing of the pronunciation dictionary, SPPAS tries to phonetize by analogy with other entries of the dictionary, so this warning message occurs.
+If the proposed phonetization is the right one, you can ignore it.
+If not, you can edit the dictionary, then perform again the phonetization.
+See Chapter 3, Section 5 for details and the "Resources Documentation".